DevExpress-Examples/blazor-grid-drag-and-drop/README.md

 - Set the [AllowDragRows](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.AllowDragRows) property to `true`.
 - Set the [AllowedDropTarget](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.AllowedDropTarget) to `External`.
 You can use `All` if you also want to allow row reordering.

-The [DropTargetMode](https://docs.devexpress.devx/Blazor/DevExpress.Blazor.DxGrid.DropTargetMode) property specifies whether the drop position is defined by [TargetItem](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridItemsDroppedEventArgs.TargetItem) and [DropPosition](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridItemsDroppedEventArgs.DropPosition) properties.
-Otherwise, the target indicator highlights the entire data area.
-You need to implement custom insertion logic (for example, if your data is sorted or grouped) in the [ItemsDropped](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.ItemsDropped) event handler.
+The [DropTargetMode](https://docs.devexpress.devx/Blazor/DevExpress.Blazor.DxGrid.DropTargetMode) property specifies drop position indication style:

+- A specific location defined by the [TargetItem](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridItemsDroppedEventArgs.TargetItem) and [DropPosition](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridItemsDroppedEventArgs.DropPosition) properties.
+- The entire data area.
+You need to implement a custom insertion logic (for example, if your data is sorted or grouped) in the [ItemsDropped](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.ItemsDropped) event handler.

 You can test this usage scenario on the **Between** page.